dschadow/JavaSecurity/README.md

 Direct object references (and indirect object references) demo project using plain Java.
 Sample code is based on the [Enterprise Security API (ESAPI)](https://www.owasp.org/index.php/Category:OWASP_Enterprise_Security_API).
 After launching, open the web application in your browser at **http://localhost:8080/direct-object-references**.

 ##duke-encounters
 Application Intrusion Detection sample project based on [OWASP AppSensor](http://appsensor.org).
+Run this application with **mvn spring-boot:run**.
 After launching, open the web application in your browser at **http://localhost:8080/duke-encounters**.

 ##FerrisWheelManager
 Ferris Wheel Manager is a JEE 7 demo application containing security vulnerabilities like **SQL Injection** and **Cross-Site Scripting (XSS)**.
 A datasource named **jdbc/fwm** is required, which must contain the tables/ data provided by SQL scripts in the [Resources](https://github.com/dschadow/JavaSecurity/tree/master/Resources/FerrisWheelManager) project.